ddev/ddev/docs/users/providers/drud-s3.md

 4. Run `ddev pull`.
 The ddev environment will spin up, download the latest backup, and import the database and files into the ddev environment.
 You should now be able to access the project locally.

+### Imports

+Running `ddev pull` will connect to Drud-S3 to find the latest versions of the database and files backups from the specified environment.
+If new versions are available, they are downloaded and stored in ~/.ddev/drud-s3.
+If the stored copies there are the latest copies, ddev will use these cached copies instead of downloading them again.
+To skip downloading and importing either file or database assets, use the `--skip-files` and `--skip-db` flags.
+Use the `--env` flag to specify the Drud-S3 environment being pulled from.

 _**Note for WordPress Users:** In order for your local project to load file assets from your local environment rather than the Drud-S3 environment it was pulled from, the URL of the project must be changed in the database by performing a search and replace. ddev provides an example `wp search-replace` as a post-pull hook in the config.yaml for your project.
 It is recommended to populate and uncomment this example so that replacement is done any time a backup is pulled from Drud-S3._